RoboJackets/robocup-software/docs/source/contributing.rst

 **Continuous Integration**

-Continuous Integration (CI) is a tool to help auto-detect problems before they are merged into the main respository and have a chance to cause problems.
+Continuous Integration (CI) is a tool to help auto-detect problems before they are merged into the main repository and have a chance to cause problems.
 Every time you submit a pull request, our CI tools run and will assign a passing or failing mark to the request.
 If the CI fails, you will need to fix the error in your code before the code review.